 Supcase Unicorn Beetle Pro

-If you thought $58 was a bit too much to spend on a case, let’s put some things in perspective: Element’s top-end Black Ops case costs a whopping $200, but it’s about as premium a case as they come.
+If you thought the Urban Armor was expensive, Element’s top-end Black Ops case will put things in perspective, but it’s about as premium a case as they come.
 The Black Ops case uses high-end materials like CNC-machined G10 and aircraft-grade aluminum to build this beast, and it shows—while lots of cases feel like you’ve stuffed a premium phone in a cheap shell, the Black Ops case feels as premium as the phone inside it—and tough to boot.
 While all the cases on this list can take a beating, the Black Ops feels like a case that doles out beatings—in fact, I’d be careful not to drop this thing on your foot.
 Is it worth $200?
 Well...that’s hard to say, and while it comes with more accessories than UAG’s offering (like a detachable belt clip and a splashproof carrying bag) and looks a little sleeker (albeit still pretty hardcore), it’s still more than most people would probably prefer to spend—though folks with lots of disposable income may find it worth the extra cash.
 (If you like the look and don’t have the money, though, Element does offer more affordable cases—just don’t expect nearly the same premium feel as the Black Ops.)